MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

 <p> In almost any Cloud project you will need to perform data movement activities across various networks (i.e. on-premise to the Cloud) and across various services (i.e. from Azure Blob Storage to Azure SQL Server).
 Azure Data Factory is one option to use as your cloud ETL/ELT tool.

+ You can execute SSIS packages in Azure Data Factory.
+If you are comming from the SSIS side, and you are looking into how to modernize and improve your solution.

   There are some features that distinguish Azure Data Factory from other tools.